memtrip/eos-jvm/eos-core/README.md

 ```

 ## Sign bytes with a private key
-A private key signature is expected for each transaction committed by the EOS RPC api.
+When a transaction is pushed to the EOS network, the packed transaction bytes must be
+signed by an EOS private key.

 Sign bytes with an EOS private key
 ```kotlin